nedduc/Car-Sales/README.md

 ![Flow Chart](assets/images/flow_chart.png)

 ### Bugs
-I was able to remove all bugs as they were easy enough to fix. most of my research was done on https://learn.codeinstitute.net/courses/, https://stackoverflow.com/ and https://www.w3schools.com/
+I was able to remove all bugs as they were easy enough to fix.
+Mostly indentation or white spaces, to make a long line shorter on line 13 of python.
+Most of my research was done on https://learn.codeinstitute.net/courses/, https://stackoverflow.com/ and https://www.w3schools.com/

 ![Bugs fixed](assets/images/bug1.png)

 ### Features left to Implement